FelixOnline/v2/content/articles/2016-2-26-science-whats-good.md

 Sustainable fuel revolution

 A team of chemists and engineers at the University of Texas have found a simple and inexpensive means of directly converting carbon dioxide and water into liquid hydrocarbon fuels; a revolution in terms of sustainable fuel technology.
-Oxygen by\-product is reverted back into the system along with its positive environmental impact.
+Oxygen by-product is reverted back into the system along with its positive environmental impact.

-The reaction involves concentrating light, heat and high pressures driving a one\-step conversion of carbon dioxide and water producing the hydrocarbon fuels which are currently used in cars today.
-This gives the technology an important advantage over battery and gaseous\-hydrogen powered vehicle technologies, providing a sustainable alternative fuel which requires little modification to the fuel distribution system.
+The reaction involves concentrating light, heat and high pressures driving a one-step conversion of carbon dioxide and water producing the hydrocarbon fuels which are currently used in cars today.
+This gives the technology an important advantage over battery and gaseous-hydrogen powered vehicle technologies, providing a sustainable alternative fuel which requires little modification to the fuel distribution system.
 Hopefully the process can be implemented for everyday  use in transport.

 _Kuhlwilm et al. 2016  @ Nature_